IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: Introduction

 where $ f_i:\mathbb{R}^n \to \mathbb{R}, i=1,...,N$ are continuously-differentiable functions, $w_1,...,w_N$ represent the weights such that

 $b\in \mathbb{R}^m$ and $A \in \mathbb{R}^{m \times n}$ is assumed to be a full-rank matrix, $rank(A)=m \leq n$.

-The considered problems come from different fields, mainly including Big Data (BD) problems commonly present in Machine Learning (ML).
+The considered problems come from different fields, mainly including Big Data problems commonly present in Machine Learning (ML) \cite{EJORsurvey}.
+Many of ML problems are in the form of finite sum optimization problems, so a large class of stochastic methods for constrained finite sum optimization problems are proposed in many papers (\cite{LevelSetMethods, FrankWolfe} to name just a few).
 Notice that the choice of $w_i=1/N$ for all $i=1,...,N$ yields the standard form of the finite sum objective function $f(x)=\frac{1}{N} \sum_{i=1}^{N} f_i(x)$.
+Optimization problems with this objection function and linear constraints have gained significant attention in practical applications (see \cite{EJORcomposite}).
 Introduction of possibly different weights is motivated by the so called local regression models (see \cite{UMU} for instance) in ML where the model parameters are recalculated for any new data point depending on its position in the space of attributes.
 In such approach, the objective function usually takes into account the distance between the new point and data points from the training data set.
 The aforementioned distances represent the weights in problem \eqref{problem}.
 On the other hand, the weights $w_i$ can be viewed as probabilities of choosing the corresponding functions $f_i$ and, in that case, the objective function represents mathematical expectation.
 The motivation for emphasizing weights and observing them separately from the functions $f_i$ comes from stochastic framework.
 Namely, this allows stochastic algorithms to favor the functions that are more important by giving them better chances to be chosen as explained in the sequel of the paper.
 Moreover, some of the ML problems also include linear constraints.
 One of the examples is a Ridge regression which can be stated in the form of constrained optimization problem \cite{UMU}.
 Another example would be Markowitz utility function minimization, i.e., the problems of finding optimal portfolio that minimizes the risk and maximizes the return, while the sum of unknowns must be equal to one.
 The two mentioned examples include only modest number of constraints and the projection on the feasible set is not a big challenge.
 However, data fitting problems in general (e.g. least squares) may also include a large number of (linear) constraints (see e.g. \cite{LSEC} for further references).
 In that case, projecting on the feasible set is too expensive and inexact projections may be a better option.
-Therefore, the problem that we consider assembles different types of problems and generalizes several important classes.